Last Updated: 21 October, 2024

 Sports betting & gambling legislation in OH

-There are plenty of mobile sports betting apps to choose from in Ohio, but bettors must verify that they are at least 21 years old to create an account on one.
+Plenty of mobile sports betting apps operate legally in Ohio, but bettors must verify that they are at least 21 years old to create an account on one.
 Additionally, while remote registration is an option, customers must ensure they are inside state lines to place a legal wager.
 Most apps will use geolocation software to ensure that is the case.

-All rules and regulations for bettors and for operators are enforced by the Ohio Casino Control Commission.
-While the rules and regulations in the state are simple, the way taxes work for gambling can be a bit complicated.
-A bettors' tax rate is based on their individual income, and while gambling winnings are technically “other income,” they are added to an individual's total income.
+The Ohio Casino Control Commission enforces all rules and regulations for bettors and operators.
+While the laws and regulations in the state are simple, the way taxes work for gambling can be a bit complicated.
+A bettors' tax rate is based on their income, and while gambling winnings are technically “other income,” they are added to an individual's total income.
 The tax rate scale starts at 2.85% and goes up to 4.79%.

 While the sports betting market is wide open in Ohio, a few gambling markets remain illegal.
-Right now, both online casinos and online poker are off limits to bettors in the state, leaving the state lottery as the only other gambling product on the market.
+Right now, online casinos and online poker are off-limits to bettors in the state, leaving the state lottery as the only other gambling product on the market.

 Are online casinos legal in Ohio?No